michael-lynch/open-weather/README.md

 This plugin allows you to display the location, the current temperature, the current low temperature, the current high temperature, a description of the current weather, a weather icon, the humidity level, the wind speed, the time the sun will rise, and the time the sun will set.

+<strong>An API key is not required but it is reccomended. <a href="http://openweathermap.org/login">Register here</a> to obtain an OpenWeatherMap API key for your application.</strong>

 <a href="http://michael-lynch.github.io/open-weather/" target="_blank">See demo</a>

 ##Instructions